infn-datacloud/cvmfs-publisher/docker/README.md

 All the 3 dockers export their logs in /var/log/publisher.

-cvmfs-repo-consumers and cvmfs-repo-synk dockers share an external disk, /data/cvmfs
+cvmfs-repo-consumers and cvmfs-repo-sync dockers share an external disk, /data/cvmfs

+volumes /var/spool/cvmfs:/var/spool/cvmfs : publisher-consumer and cvmfs-repo-sync dockers must import an ext4 file system to mount the /var/spool/cvmfs partition.

 ### cvmfs-publisher-docker-network